maat-mind/maat-mind/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently studyig at platzi.com and theodinproject.com
+- 🔭 Now I study at platzi.com and theodinproject.com

 - 🌱 I’m currently learning Front End development

+- 🐱‍👤 At the time I am searching for a job in tech

+- 🔗 I am interested in solidity, web 3 and blockchain as a disruptive technology.

 </td><td valign="top" width="50%">